bcgov/data-publication/pages/dpw_bcgw.md

 Your dataset has been modelled and loaded into the BCGW in Production, your layerfile is presented in iMap and available in ArcGIS, you have a metadata record in the BC Data Catalogue where users can find detailed information and download your dataset, the data may be automatically getting updated on a nightly basis...now what?

 Please review all the functions and access points that have been configured for your dataset.
-Provide DataBC.DA(mailto:DataBC/DA@gov.bc.ca) with any feedback or issues you may come across, or even just let us know how excited you are to have your data published through the DataBC Program!
+Provide [DataBC.DA](mailto:DataBC.DA@gov.bc.ca) with any feedback or issues you may come across, or even just let us know how excited you are to have your data published through the DataBC Program!

 [RETURN TO TOP][1]